-Maison Bleue is a restaurant on Victoria Street, which serves French, North African and Scottish dishes.
+Maison Bleue is a restaurant on Victoria Street, just around the corner from the Grassmarket.
+It serves French, North African and Scottish dishes.
 My husband and I went there for dinner recently, probably about 10 years since the last time we were there.
 And it hasn’t really changed in that time.
 Still the same cosy and quirky interior, friendly service and tempting-looking menu.

-We arrived at about 7pm and were seated downstairs in the restaurant.
-The restaurant was fully booked I believe, but still fairly quiet when we arrived.
+We arrived at about 7 pm and were seated downstairs in the restaurant.
+They were fully booked that night I believe, but it was still fairly quiet when we arrived.
 More people came in after us, which gave the place more of an atmosphere.
-We decided to eat from the “Le Banquet Bleue” menu, a special menu which offers 3 courses for £29.90, served from 5pm every evening.
+We decided to eat from the “Le Banquet Bleue” menu, a special menu which offers 3 courses for £29.90, served from 5 pm every evening.

 I chose cheesecake for dessert, which was lovely.
 But my husband had the creme brulee and I tried some.
 It was honestly the most amazing creme brulee EVER!
 It was just the right consistency and the crunchy top was perfect.
 I would definitely have that next time!